cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>
 <br/>

 Thats it!
 In this tutorial we learned how to use Analytics module for anomaly detection in 1d time-series.
-More information regarding the Analytics cnn_regressor capabilities can be found in the project's documentation.
+More information regarding Analytics anomaly detection module capabilities can be found in the project's documentation.
 Hope you find this tutorial useful!